Freeplay provides a powerful set of tools to help you monitor, analyze, and take action on your log data. These capabilities build on each other:

 Receive alerts when filtered conditions are met.

-Stay informed about important patterns or issues in your production data without constantly monitoring the dashboard.Configure your notification channel (Slack, email, or other integrations), sampling frequency, and threshold conditions for when notifications should trigger.Example use case: Get notified when a certain number of completions fail a critical evaluation within a time period, or when guardrails are triggered more frequently than expected.
+Stay informed about important patterns or issues in your production data without constantly monitoring the dashboard.Configure your notification channel in Slack, set a sampling frequency, and time period for when notifications should trigger.Example use case: Get notified when completions fail a critical evaluation metric within a time period, or when guardrails are triggered.

 Creating an Automation

-To create an automation, start by defining or selecting a filter in the Observability dashboard.
-The filter determines which completions your automation will act on.
-Once you’ve applied your filter:- Click the “Add automation” button in the filter interface
+To create an automation, start by defining a saved search in the Observability dashboard.
+The saved search determines which logs your automation will act on.
+Once you’ve created a saved search:- Click the “Add automation” button to configure the automation

 - Give your automation a descriptive name that clearly indicates its purpose (e.g., “Add to Guardrail Review” or “Add to Router Golden Dataset”)